Dayset/DWM-Killer/README.md

 # DWM-Killer
-DWM-Killer is without suspicious executables and has a better readme in English.
+DWM-Killer for Windows 11 without suspicious executables and a much better readme in English.

 Credits: https://github.com/Ingan121/DWMKiller